Web Resources for CS3650 (Computer Systems)

 C language:

-We will briefly review the C language (the core of Java, but including primitive types, only).
+We will assume knowledge of the C language (the core of Java, but including primitive types, only).
 For a more extensive overview of C, consider a good, free on-line C book by Mike Banahan, Declan Brady and Mark Doran.
+Since Java does not have pointers, we will study C pointers in class.

 GDB debugger, gcc compiler, etc.:

-Some help files for Linux and its compilers, editors, etc. are also available.
 As you use Linux, please especially practice using GDB (GNU debugger).
 This will help when you test your homeworks under Linux.
 It will also reward you with more productive debugging for the rest of your computer science career.
+(Here are some local help files for Linux and its compilers, editors, etc., but please consult GDB closer to the bottom of this page, or else the rich set of help pages now on the Web.)

 Python